emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 2.1
 License: GPLv2 or later

-E-MAILiT Share Buttons help your visitors easily share, bookmark and email your pages and content using any service.
+Increase your site traffic with E-MAILiT's social life-cycle engagement and industry leading sharing tools, analytics, and media solutions.

 == Description ==

-Share, bookmark, email, follow and monetize a content, with E-MAILiT Share Buttons, in your WordPress-powered website or blog.
-Increase site traffic and engagement with the simplest, privacy safe (without using online behavioral advertising practices), most complete social sharing tool in the web.
-The Share Buttons, contain a searchable menu of every applicable service, with the most popular displayed by default.
+The E-MAILiT Share Buttons, contain a searchable menu of every applicable service, with the most popular displayed by default.
+<a href="http://www.e-mailit.com/demos/demo1.html">Live Preview</a>

 Optionally, if you want to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle and advertising campaign data metrics,

-<a href="http://www.e-mailit.com/widget/login">**Sign In / Create Account**</a>
+<a href="http://www.e-mailit.com/widget/login">Sign In / Create Account</a>

-Launched in early June 2008, E-MAILiT has been used on MTV, PC World, and many more websites and blogs.
-New products, services and features are constantly added and updated (currently, we are going to release the new design-refreshed website and blog, the mobile-ready version of the share button, an android app and many more features).

-<a href="http://www.e-mailit.com/widget/login">**Login Ads Beta**</a> **- Released on August 26, 2013**
-We've just released Login Ads in open beta!
-Contact us to learn more.

-If you have a question, you can tweet at <a href="http://twitter.com/emailit">@emailit</a>, or email support@e-mailit.com
+If you have a question or want to see what other awesome features are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a> and <a href="http://facebook.com/emailitpage">Like us on Facebook</a>!

-<a href="http://www.e-mailit.com/tos.html">We Do Not Track You</a>
+<a href="http://www.e-mailit.com/tos">We Do Not Track You</a>.
+We don't use online behavioral advertising practices.

-<a href="http://www.e-mailit.com/solutions.html">Live Preview</a>

 == Installation ==